ice-lab/icestore/README.md

 });
 ```

-Please refer to the `todos.spec.js` file in the above sandbox for complete reference.
+Please refer to the `todos.spec.js` file in the sandbox above for complete reference.

-## Best Practice
+## Best Practices

 ### Never mutate state outside actions

-icestore enforce all the mutations to state can only ouccr in action methods.
-It will throw error when mutate state directly outside actions(eg. in view component).
-It will cause your mutation logic hard to trace and imposible to test if let mutation scatterd around view component other than store.
+`icestore` enforces all the mutations to the state to occur only in action methods.
+An error would be thrown if the state is mutated outside actions (e.g. in the view component).

+The reason is that the mutation logic would be hard to trace and impossible to test as there might be unpredictable changes made to the view components as a result of mutations outside actions.

 ```javascript
   // store.js